 The Visual Schema Editor is integrated in the oXygen standalone distribution and the Eclipse IDE plugin.
 It is activated when opening an XSD (XML Schema) file.

-The converter allows you to convert a DTD or Relax NG (full or compact syntax) grammar or a set of XML files to an equivalent XML Schema, DTD or Relax NG (full or compact syntax) grammar.
-Where perfect equivalence is not possible due to limitations of the target language, oXygen generates an approximation of the source grammar.
+The converter allows you to convert a DTD or Relax NG (full or compact syntax) grammar, or a set of XML files, to an equivalent XML Schema, DTD, or Relax NG (full or compact syntax) grammar.
+Where exact equivalence is not possible due to limitations of the target language, oXygen generates an approximation of the source grammar.

 Advanced options allow the user to customize different conversion parameters.

-The regular expressions builder helps you construct and test regular expressions allowed in XML Schema restriction patterns.
+The Regular Expressions Builder helps you construct and test regular expressions that are allowed in XML Schema restriction patterns.

-oXygen provides a set of regular expression patterns organized in categories and a test area for checking the instances accepted by the expression.
-Content Completion Assistant provides an additional level of support when editing in the regular expressions editor.
+oXygen provides a set of regular expression patterns organized in categories, and a test area for checking the instances accepted by the expression.
+The Content Completion Assistant provides an additional level of support when editing in the regular expressions editor.